open5e/open5e/source/characters/background.rst

 pantheon of gods.
 You act as an intermediary between the realm of the holy and the mortal world, performing sacred rites and offering sacrifices in order to conduct worshipers into the presence of the divine.
-You are not necessarily a cleric—performing sacred rites is not the same thing as channeling divine power.
+You are not necessarily a cleric---performing sacred rites is not the same thing as channeling divine power.

 Choose a god, a pantheon of gods, or some other quasi-­divine being from